 Know more about Famous Jagannath Rath Yatra and its amazing rituals

-This year, the Jagannath Rath yatra falls on Thursday, 4th July 2019.
-It is celebrated every year on the 2nd day of Shukla Paksha (cycle of moon) in the month of Asadh, the 3rd month according to the lunar calendar followed in some parts of India.
+This year, the Jagannath Rath yatra falls on Tuesday, 23rd June 2020.
+It is celebrated every year on the 2nd day of Shukla Paksha (cycle of the moon) in the month of Asadh, the 3rd month according to the lunar calendar followed in some parts of India.